 If the engine is switched off with the emergency OFF switch and the ignition remains switched on at the ignition lock, power continues to flow to most power consumers and the battery will discharge.
 You should therefore always switch off the engine with the ignition lock - the emergency OFF switch is intended for emergencies only.

-- Park the motorcycle on a firm surface. - Swing the side stand forward with your foot as far as it will go and lean the vehicle on it.
+- Park the motorcycle on a firm surface.

+- Swing the side stand forward with your foot as far as it will go and lean the vehicle on it.

+- Lock the steering. (🕮 p.
+35)

-9.7 Transport
+10.7 Transport